redhat-cop/ocp4-helpernode/docs/quickstart-powervm.md

 cd ocp4-helpernode
 ```

-Get the Mac addresses with this command running from your HMC host:
+Get the Mac addresses of the LPAR from the HMC by running the following command:

 ```
 for i in <managed_systems>